You are here

 Timeframes for assessment

 The statutory timeframe is 255 working days (regulation 16C of the Therapeutic Goods Regulations 1990).
-However, we will prioritise the evaluation of applications for transition from provisional to full registration within this target time frame.
+However, we will prioritise the evaluation of applications for transition from provisional to full registration within this legislated time frame.

 Application and evaluation fees